Laramie (film)

 Laramie is a 1949 American Western film directed by Ray Nazarro and written by Barry Shipman.
 The film stars Charles Starrett, Fred F. Sears, Tommy Ivo, Elton Britt and Smiley Burnette.
 The film was released on May 19, 1949, by Columbia Pictures.
+This was the thirty-seventh of 65 films in the Durango Kid series.

 Plot

 Steve Holden is brought in to be a mediator to bring peace between the US Cavalry and the Indians.
 A local businessman is against the idea so he can continue to sell large amounts of rifles to the warring tribes.
 He uses the Regiment's Scout Cronin to assassinate the Indian chief and stir up a war.
 The film's climax reuses the stagecoach attack footage from Stagecoach (1939).